Updates

 - Reference

-submodule update --init --recursive --remote
+- Added submodule update --init --recursive --remotestep.

 When you use actions/checkout@v4 with a token: ${{ secrets.YOUR_PAT }} (whether classic or fine-grained), the action does more than just check out files.